 (for those who don’t get the meaning of the title of this section, it is a fun play on related to this song)

 Should Buddhists eat animals?
 This is surely a topic for a longer article I am writing, but I will briefing touch on it here.
 My belief is the short answer is “no”.
 Buddhists should not eat animals simply because they are sentient beings that share the five aggregates as we do, eating meat encourages suffering and killing, and because it creates unwholesome karma for us and others.

 It is true that some Buddhists *do* eat meat.
-Specifically, the Theravada, Tibetan, and some Mahayana Buddhist branches allow meat eating, probably due to scriptural and cultural influences.
+Specifically, the Theravada, Tibetan, and some Mahayana Buddhist branches allow meat eating, probably due to interpretation of scriptural and cultural influences.
 For example, Tibetan Buddhists eat meat due to the region in which they live is difficult to grow agricultural products.
 The 14th Dalai Lama was vegetarian for a time, however he did go to meat eating for what was stated as health reasons.
 For southern (Theravada) Buddhists, there is a mix between scriptural (where the Buddha did say that monastics should eat what they are given, to include meat, during alms rounds as long as it was not prepared specifically for them), and cultural where meat eating was already common.
 In Japan, Mahayana Buddhists can often be found eating fish (due to the historical reliance on the sea for food before Buddhism came to Japan).
 In contrast, some strive towards non-meat eating such as Mahayana Buddhists in China and Taiwan, especially those who that the Bodhisattva vows as laypersons, or who are monastics.